 One good thing about Venngage is–it’s focused on infographics.
 That’s a good thing.
 It’s not a generalist like Adobe.

 Venngage keeps you engaged with its never-ending list of free infographic templates.
-And it has a separate premium catalog for the professionals.
+And it has a separate premium catalog for professionals.

 Click download, and you’ll notice it’s a free infographic maker, not a free infographic downloader.
 So you can’t download your designs.
 However, it permits you to share your visuals with Venngage branding at the bottom.